 With rising temperatures, climate-related impacts are most severely felt within the water sector.
 In response, South Africa has initiated a process - aligned to international efforts - to define its vision for effectively addressing the impacts of climate change.
 The process culminated in the National Climate Change Response White Paper (Response White Paper) which outlined South Africa's plan to mitigate against and adapt to the changing climate.
 Since then, the transition of South Africa to a more resilient, lower-carbon economy and society has been slow as most adaptation and mitigation mechanisms have yet to be formally put in place.
-Although the Carbon Tax Act has recently been enacted, the Climate Change Bill, 2018.
+Although the Carbon Tax Act was enacted on 23 May 2019, the Climate Change Bill, 2018 has still not been tabled.
+The Minister, in a presentation to a Parliamentary Committee, indicated that it would be tabled in 2021.

-While the mitigation potential in the water sector is relatively small, adaptation measures are ideally placed to reduce vulnerability and enhance resilience within the water sector.
+While the mitigation potential in the water sector is relatively small, 12 adaptation measures are ideally placed to reduce vulnerability and enhance resilience within the water sector.
 Given uncertainty about the impact of projected changes to climate, South Africa has opted for a scenario-based approach to explore adaptation options generally, and within vulnerable sectors, including water.
-Each scenario provides a set of appropriate adaptation responses.
+13 Each scenario provides a set of appropriate adaptation responses.
 A flagship research programme focusing on the long-term adaptation scenarios for the water sector was also initiated.
-It set out three broad response options.
+14 It set out three broad response options.
 First, integrating adaptation into the water resources planning framework; secondly, incorporating climate change into reconciliation studies; and lastly, including adaptation priority measures in the draft climate change adaptation strategy for the water sector.